hobbeskocha/nyc-rnn/README.md

 **Load Imputation**:
-In the training set, an initial imputation was carried out to address the missing load values.
-Missing values were filled using the average demand from the same period in previous years.
-For cases where no prior periods were available for reference, such as missing data in 2021, time-based interpolation was applied.
-In contrast for the test set, a simpler forward-fill method was used to impute missing values, for a simple and consistent solution.
+In the training set, missing values were initially filled using the average demand from the same period in previous years.
+This approach was chosen due to the data spanning only three years, with no obvious trend.
+For cases where no prior periods were available for reference, such as missing data in 2021, linear time-based interpolation was applied.
+In contrast for the test set, to prevent data leakage, a simpler forward-fill method was used to impute missing values.

 ## Exploratory Data Analysis (EDA)